 - Expand Your List.
-Identify others you have met inside and outside MIT or methods for how to meet new people who may have similar interests or expertise.
+Identify others you have met inside and outside MIT, and methods for how to meet new people who may have similar interests or expertise.
 Below are some events/opportunities to do so:

-At MIT Outside MIT Company presentations Professional associations/conferences Career Fairs Local/regional career fairs and events Alumni Association’s ICAN Network Community groups Special MIT events: Residence halls, living group, and student group events Online groups: LinkedIn, Doostang, Facebook, listservs, newsgroups
+At MIT Outside MIT Company presentations Professional associations/conferences Career Fairs Local/regional career fairs and events Alumni Association’s ICAN Network Community groups Residence hall / living groups Online groups: LinkedIn, Facebook Student groups Industry meetups

 - Assess Your Goals.
 What are you hoping to get out of your networking experience?
 Understanding your intentions can clarify for you who would be most beneficial to connect with.